 The family of an airplane safety whistleblower is suing Boeing over his death

 CHARLESTON, S.C.
-(AP) — The family of a former Boeing quality control manager who police say took his life after several days of questioning by company lawyers over his efforts to expose what he said were defects in jumbo jets sued the airplane maker Thursday.
+(AP) — The family of a former Boeing quality control manager who police say killed himself after lawyers questioned him for days about his whistleblowing on alleged jumbo jet defects sued the airplane maker Thursday.

 Boeing subjected John Barnett to a “campaign of harassment, abuse and intimidation intended to discourage, discredit and humiliate him until he would either give up or be discredited,” lawyers for the family wrote in a wrongful death lawsuit filed in federal court in South Carolina.